 “Game will gladly give opponents modern support for their decks while strictly limiting whoever you're playing as to stuff they actually used at the time, which is a hilarious amount of fake difficulty.”

-“Or hilariously give an F you to your friends by asking them to invite you to their duel so you can use a banned deck to win on turn 1!”
+“Or hilariously give an 'eff you' to your friends by asking them to invite you to their duel so you can use a banned deck to win on turn 1!”

-The game's atmosphere has been criticized for failing to capture the essence of the anime series, leaving players feeling disappointed.
-While some appreciate the game as a refuge from the toxic environment of in-person card games, overall, it is perceived as lacking a compelling atmosphere.
+The game's atmosphere has been criticized for failing to capture the essence of the anime series, leaving players disappointed.
+While some appreciate the game as a refuge from the toxic environment of in-person card games, many feel it lacks the immersive qualities they expected.
+Overall, the atmosphere does not resonate with fans of the original source material.

 “If you check the product page and descriptions, you'll quickly think that this game will bring you back to the atmosphere of the anime series, but that couldn't be further from the truth.”